Return to index page

 By the 1980s three large groups dominated the British cement industry, the largest was Blue Circle accounting for over half the total production (Blue Circle was taken over by the French Lafarge group in 2001).
 Tunnel, Ketton Portland Cement and Ribblesdale Cement (itself a joint venture set up by Ketton and Tunnel) were absorbed by Rio Tinto Zinc (RTZ), they were merged into a single entity called Castle Cement from 1986, it was then bought by the investment firm Hanson which was taken over by the German firm Heidelberger Zement in 2007 and the third player was the then independent Rugby Cement, now owned by the Mexican giant Cemex.

-By the early 21st Century there were just five companies operating a total of 15 works (with a total of 19 kilns) in the UK.
+By the early 21st Century there were just four companies operating a total of 15 works (with a total of 19 kilns) in the UK.
 The companies were Lafarge Cement Ltd with 7 plants, Tarmac Buxton Lime and Cement with just one plant, Cemex UK Ltd with 3 plants, Castle Cement Ltd with 3 plants and Quinn Cement who operate a single plant in Northern Ireland.
 The UK industry was still producing some 15m tons of cement a year however, the output from each modern kiln having been increased by some 500% on the figures for the mid 1960s.

 Fig ___ Cement company logos